Training FAQs

 I missed the recent DC 17 CAS, but there is a public one offered nearby.
 Will the Hall pay for that?

-No. Our IUPAT – SSPC agreement does not apply to public offerings, only private offerings with internal IUPAT SSPC instructors and proctors (which gives us our big per capita discount).
-You can take a public offering, and that certification would clearly count, but the Hall isn’t reimbursing for it.
+No. Our IUPAT – AMPP agreement does not apply to public offerings.
+Only private offerings with internal IUPAT AMPP instructors and proctors are have the costs covered for IUPAT members.
+You can take a public offering, and that certification would clearly count, but the Hall will not reimburse tuition costs for public courses.

 NACE International, formerly the National Association of Corrosion Engineers, was established by a group of engineers for the petroleum industry.
 NACE is headquartered in Houston.